redhat-appstudio/tssc-sample-templates/README.md

 The templates are found in `./templates` and reference reusable content in `./skeleton`.

-The templates are maintained by importing external samples into GPT format.
+The templates are maintained by importing external samples into the software template format.
 This allows the external samples to be used standalone, developed, and evolved and then imported.

-The pipelines are also maintained externally to allow standalone use outside of GPTs, as well as evolution of the pipelines in one of more GPTs.
+The pipelines are also maintained externally to allow standalone use outside of software templates, as well as evolution of the pipelines in one of more software templates.

 To update the templates from these or any new samples you update the list of imported repos and run the following.